diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/data/paymentOrders.ts.md

             return decree;
         }

-        public reportOnCourtEfficiency(): string {
+        public reportOnOperationalEfficiency(): string {
             const stuckDecrees = this.decrees.filter(d => d.status === 'needs_approval' || d.status === 'processing').length;
             if (stuckDecrees > 5) {
                 return `Efficiency Report: There are ${stuckDecrees} decrees awaiting action.
-The flow of the sovereign's will is obstructed.
+The flow of the creator's will is obstructed.
 A review of the approval process is recommended to prevent a bottleneck.`;
             }
             return "Efficiency Report: The chain of command is functioning with optimal efficiency.
-The sovereign's will flows unimpeded.";
+The creator's will flows unimpeded.";
         }
     }

-    function ensureTheWillOfTheSovereignIsDone(): void {
+    function ensureTheWillOfTheCreatorIsDone(): void {
-        const decrees = TheCourtScribe.recordTheDecrees();
+        const decrees = TheOperationsScribe.recordTheDecrees();
-        const theAI = new TheChamberlainAI(decrees);
+        const theAI = new TheOperationsAI(decrees);
-        const report = theAI.reportOnCourtEfficiency();
+        const report = theAI.reportOnOperationalEfficiency();
     }
 }
 ```